zeroxthreef/Shear2D/README.md

 After initializing the workspace folder, to compile your game, just run ``shear2d.pike build`` (if you installed it where PATH can see it).
 This will output a binary that contains everything including assets (if passed the command to include them) into /bin of your root workspace.

 ## Features
+* Modular (lots of core features are modules you can disable or modify)
 * Chipmunk2D physics
 * (future)openmpt module support.
 * TMX mapping